(Disclosure: Some of the links below may be affiliate links)

-The first part of the book really shows the need to invest money in order to reach financial independence.
-It explains really well the different ways to invest and how to compare them.
+The first part of the book shows the need to invest money to reach financial independence.
+It explains well the different ways to invest and how to compare them.
 The first part of the book was really good and a real pleasure to read.

-The author is very analytical and makes complex computation in order to see where his finances are going.
-The book really explains this very well.
-He is using many financial ratios in order to assess the value of property investment.
+The author is very analytical and makes complex computations to see where his finances are going.
+The book explains this very well.
+He is using many financial ratios to assess the value of property investment.
 I think it is a great idea to rely on analytical simulators rather than using your emotional brain.
-He has a strong emphasis on passive income which is superior to regular income in that you do not have to work for it.
+He has a strong emphasis on passive income, which is superior to regular income in that you do not have to work for it.

 What I Did Not Like